TheTinHat/MaskMyPy/README.md

 # MaskMyPy
-MaskMyPy is a Python package that performs geographic masking on [GeoPandas geodataframes](http://geopandas.org/data_structures.html).
+MaskMyPy is a (very alpha) Python package that performs geographic masking on [GeoPandas geodataframes](http://geopandas.org/data_structures.html).
 It offers two main methods: street masking and donut masking.

 MaskMyPy also supports k-anonymity estimation using population data and k-anonymity calculation using address data, as well as the calculation of displacement distance between sensitive and masked points.